adrelanos/aeternity-wiki/Understanding-æternity.md

 # What is æternity?

-æternity is a new type of blockchain that innovates and expands upon existing platforms such as Bitcoin, Ethereum, and Augur.
-Real-world data can interface with smart contracts on æternity through the use of decentralized oracles.
-True scalability (the ability to handle throughputs that come from mainstream adoption) and trustless Turing complete state channels set æternity apart from Ethereum.
+æternity is a new blockchain-based [smart contract](https://blockgeeks.com/guides/smart-contracts/) platform that synthesizes, streamlines, and expands upon the Bitcoin blockchain, Ethereum smart contracts, and Augur prediction markets.
+Instead of coding and storing complete contracts on-chain, æternity enables real-world data to interface with smart contracts through the use of a decentralized oracle mechanism. æternity allows true scalability by facilitating an exponential increase in throughputs, which, in turn, will invite mainstream adoption.
+Trustless, Turing-complete state channels also set æternity apart from Ethereum, the prevailing smart contract platform.

-æternity is unique in many ways, but the key features are:
+æternity is unique in many ways, but the major innovations are:

-- Hybrid PoW/PoS
+- Hybrid PoW/PoS (proof of work/ proof of stake) power grid
-- Oracle Machine
+- Oracle Machine real-world interface
 - State Channels, or "Off-chain transactions" and "Off-chain contracts" execution that will allow for faster transaction time, improving anonymity when executing contracts and while transacting
-- Governance
+- Governance via a prediction-based consensus mechanism
-- Address naming system
+- Expanded Merkel-tree navigation and address naming system

 # What is the purpose of æternity?